natalieagus/50005/docs/OS/02-os-roles.md

 1. SVC <span style="color:#f77729;"><b>delay</b></span> and IRQ <span style="color:#f77729;"><b>delay</b></span>: time elapsed between when the request is invoked until when the request is first executed by the CPU.
 2. Before the user program is resumed, its state must be <span style="color:#f77729;"><b>restored</b></span>.
 Saving of state during the switch between User to Kernel mode is implied although it is not drawn.

+## Exceptions {#exceptions}

+Exceptions are <span style="color:#f77729;"><b>software interrupts</b></span> that occur due to <span style="color:#f7007f;"><b>errors</b></span> in the instruction: such as division by zero, invalid memory accesses, or attempts to access kernel space illegally.
+This means that the CPU's hardware may be designed such that it checks for the presence of these <span style="color:#f7007f;"><b>serious</b></span> errors, and immediately invokes the appropriate handler via a pre-built <span style="color:#f7007f;"><b>event-vector table</b></span>.

+## Interrupt Vector Table (IVT)

+{:.info-title}
+> Definition
+>
+> The IVT is a table of pointers to interrupt service routines (ISRs) used to handle interrupts in computing systems.

+**Purpose**: Allows efficient handling of hardware and software interrupts by directing the processor to the appropriate ISR.<br>
+**Structure**: Comprises entries, each corresponding to a specific interrupt vector; each entry points to an ISR.<br>
+**Location**: Often found at a fixed memory address, particularly in systems like the Intel x86 in real mode.<br>
+**Function**: On an interrupt, the system uses the interrupt number to index into the IVT, fetch the ISR address, and execute the routine to address the event.

+Generally speaking, CPU must be configured to receive interrupts (IRQs) and invoke correct interrupt handler using the Interrupt Vector Table (IVT).
+Operating system kernel must provide Interrupt Service Routines (ISRs) to handle interrupts.

+Sometimes you might encounter the term IDT instead of IVT.
+The interrupt descriptor table (IDT) is a _data structure_ used by the x86 architecture to implement an interrupt vector table.
+{:.info}

+Head to the [appendix](#ivt-in-various-architectures) to learn more about actual implementation of IVT in different architecture.

 # Reentrant vs Preemptive Kernel
 ## Reentrancy